Carolina in the Morning: Use

-"Carolina in the Morning" has been used in public celebrations in the states North Carolina and South Carolina.
+"Carolina in the Morning" has been used in public celebrations in both North Carolina and South Carolina.
 It is also frequently sung by collegiate a cappella groups.
 The song was also recorded by Brent Spiner for his 1991 album Ol' Yellow Eyes Is Back.
-Among the more colorful renditions of this song was in the Warner Bros. cartoon Book Revue (1946) in which Daffy Duck sings a Russian-accented version, imitating a then famous Danny Kaye characterization, saying "feener", "Caroleena", etc., while wearing a zoot suit.
-Moreover, Warner Brothers utilized the song as part of the musical score of many of their Merrie Melodies and Looney Tunes cartoons.
+Among the more colorful renditions of this song was in the Warner Bros. cartoon Book Revue (1946) in which Daffy Duck sings a Russian-accented version, imitating a then-famous Danny Kaye characterization, saying "feener", "Caroleena", etc., while wearing a zoot suit.
+Moreover, Warner Bros. utilized the song as part of the musical score of many of its Merrie Melodies and Looney Tunes cartoons.
 In 1951, Alfred Hitchcock chose a mechanical-orchestra version to play at an amusement park as a prelude to Miriam's murder in Strangers on a Train.

 Performance artist and comedian Andy Kaufman often performed the song as his character Tony Clifton, e.g., during The Midnight Special he hosted in 1981, and two years earlier, in 1979, at Carnegie Hall, where Kaufman appeared on stage with Clifton (presumably played by Bob Zmuda) for a duet.

 The opening line of the song was spoofed in the 1997 film Con Air when Cyrus "the Virus" Grissom sings, "Oh, nothing makes me sadder than the agent lost his bladder in the airplane!"
 It was also spoofed as the title of a book by Charles Osgood: Nothing Could Be Finer Than a Crisis That Is Minor in the Morning.